What is a loan?

 Direct Subsidized Loans are for undergraduates who demonstrate financial need.
 The U.S. Department of Education pays your interest while you’re in school, for the first six months after you leave school and during deferments (when loan payments are postponed).

-• Awarded to eligible students on the basis of documented financial need
+• Eligible students receive this financial aid offer on the basis of documented financial need.

-• Effective July 1, 2012, this loan will no longer be available to graduate students
+• Effective July 1, 2012, this loan is no longer be available to graduate students.

 Direct Unsubsidized Loans